hwjiang1510/LEAP/index.markdown

                 <tr>
                     <td>
   <p align="justify" width="20%">
-     (Left) Prior works use camera poses, i.e. projection, to map 2D image information into the 3D domain.
+     (Left) Prior works use poses-based operations, i.e., projection, to map 2D image information into the 3D domain.
 However, under inaccurate poses, the 2D-3D association will be wrong, leading to incorrect 3D features and degenerated performance.
 (Right) In contrast, LEAP uses attention to assign weights to all 2D pixels adaptively.
 The operation is not reliant on camera poses, enabling LEAP directly perform inference on unposed images.
 To initialize the features of 3D points, LEAP introduces a parametrized neural volume, which is shared across all scenes.
 The neural volume is trained to encode geometry and texture priors.
 For each incoming scene, the neural volume gets updated by querying the 2D image features and decodes the radiance field.
 For each 3D query point on a casting ray, its features are interpolated from its nearby voxels.
 </p></td></tr></table>
 <br><br>